 For one thing, they are factoring into the existing cost of running Drake the additional cost of fitting it with upgraded pollution-control equipment.
 Naturally, that stands to up the ante for keeping Drake in operation.
 It’s also a measure that’s already being implemented by Springs Utilities, which is investing $121 million in cutting-edge pollution control technology, including new scrubbers pioneered by local tech firm Neumann Systems Group.
 Oh, and it’s worth noting—the Sierra Club’s pending legal action notwithstanding—Drake is currently in compliance with air pollution standards.

 At any rate, could even so sizable a sum as Drake’s pollution-remediation measures come close to the hundreds of millions of dollars it would cost ratepayers to replace Drake outright with one or more new power plants and/or other energy sources?
 Especially if the new sources of power were generated by costlier and less reliable forms of energy?
 And don’t forget Drake produces upwards of a third of the Springs area’s electricity.
-That’s a whole lot of generation capacity to replace.
+That’s a whole lot of generation capacity to plaintiffs who won their viagra lawsuit in court in 2010 replace.

 So, just how do they figure it would be cheaper to close Drake?
 Well, the Union of Concerned Scientists’ report never actually discloses the specific calculations for any plant on its “ripe for retirement” list – which is odd for an organization that tries to trade on an aura of scientific precision, evidence and integrity.
 Instead, it references a wide range of assumptions that are factored into the presumed “cost” of running the coal-fired plants.